- Last updated

 MX security appliances with dedicated Small-Form Factor Plugable (SFP) WAN links offer the following information and configuration options on their local status pages:

-- Connection
+• Connection

-- Provides information regarding the client's connectivity to the appliance, the appliance's current network, uplink status, as well as other cloud connectivity and status information.
+• Provides information regarding the client's connectivity to the appliance, the appliance's current network, uplink status, as well as other cloud connectivity and status information.

-- Speed test
+• Speed test

-Provides a tool for conducting a speed test from the client to the appliance. - The Download support data function willallow you to download a special file to submit to Merakisupportfor additional troubleshooting if you are unable to get the unit online (see more inSupport Data Bundle (SDB) article).
+• The Download support data function willallow you to download a special file to submit to Merakisupportfor additional troubleshooting if you are unable to get the unit online (see more inSupport Data Bundle (SDB) article).

 NOTE:The speed test functionality has been deprecated and removed as of MX18 firmware releases and later on all platforms, regardless of uplink types or counts.

-- Configure
+• Configure

 Provides options for setting the IP address of the appliance on its WAN interfaces, enabling WAN port 2, other addressing settings, or configuring a proxy for HTTP traffic.